 So why is 5G needed for this?
 Is 4G, or even 3G, not sufficient for this kind of service?
 Well, yes, in theory it is, depending on the use case, of course.
 However, if low latency is required to provide a good user experience, 5G is a must.
 Not all use cases require extremely low latency, but some require high 5G data throughput.
 In essence, it depends on the use case, but to always be able to deliver a great user experience, 5G is the best technology available today.

 We have invented the interactive calling concept to be an evolutionary step of voice calling in 5G.
 It’s designed to be built on the latest future-proof 5G technology, and to be as flexible as possible to cater for all the kinds of use cases we expect to develop, as well as those that are still unheard of.
 What additional real-time, interactive use cases and services would you find beneficial while making a phone call?

 Want to know more?

 Do you want to know more about how interactive calling could be used on a 5G smartphone?
 Check out this document with some more inspirational examples of how this could look like on a 5G smartphone’s dialing screen in the future.Download examples

 In our next blog post on this topic, we’ll share more about the technology behind this innovation concept (IMS data channel), 3GPP standardization and how you could support in making this concept become a commercial 5G voice service in the future.
 It will require developments in 5G networks, as well as support in 5G voice-capable chipsets and devices.
 The next step is a broader business development phase to start designing various use cases and services for different companies’ and end-users’requirements.

-You can already now read more about the IMS data channel concept and some examples and demonstration videos for business and society services here: 5G voice and interactive calling.
+You can already now read more about the IMS data channel concept and some examples and demonstration videos for business and society services here: 5G Voice.